-The Foundation maintains its cash balances in The Bank of New York Mellon, which at times, may exceed federally insured limits.
+The Foundation maintains its cash and cash equivalent balances in The Bank of New York Mellon, which at times, may exceed federally insured limits.
 The balances are insured by the Federal Deposit Insurance Corporation or the Securities Investors Protection Corporation up to certain limits.